Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Introduction

 \textbf{Difference to Existing Surveys.} Large-model safety is a rapidly evolving field, and several surveys have been conducted to advance research in this area.
 Recently, Slattery et al. \cite{slattery2024ai} introduced an AI risk framework with a systematic taxonomy covering all types of risks.
 In contrast, our focus is on the technical aspects, specifically the attack and defense techniques proposed in the literature.
-Table \ref{tab:existing_survey} lists the technical surveys we identified, each focusing on a specific type of model or threat (e.g., LLMs, VLMs, or jailbreak attacks/defenses).
-Compared with these works, our survey offers both a broader scope—covering a wider range of model types and threats—and a higher level perspective, centering on overarching methodologies rather than minute technical details.
+Table \ref{tab:existing_survey} summarizes the technical surveys we identified, each concentrating on a few model types or threat categories (e.g., LLMs, VLMs, agents, or jailbreak attacks/defenses).
+Compared with these works, our survey provides both a broader scope by covering a wider range of model types and threats, and a more high-level perspective that focuses on overarching methodologies rather than specific technical details.